-Table 2 Standards for activities located in the Medium Density Residential Precinct and the High Density Residential Precinct Non-compliance status NZUP package west of Shotover BridgeSH6 eastbound bus lane from SH6A to Hawthorne Drive and SH6 westbound bus lane from Hardware Lane to SH6A (part of NZUP package) Stalker Road northbound bus priority lane south of SH6 49.5.34 Homestay RD 49.5.34.1 Shall not exceed 5 paying guests on a site per night Discretion is restricted to: 49.5.34.2 Shall not generate any vehicle movements by heavy vehicles, coaches or buses to or from the site. a.
-The nature of the surrounding 49.5.34.3 The Council shall be notified in writing prior to the commencement of the Homestay Activity residential context, including its rResidential amenity 49.5.34.4 Up to date records of the Homestay Activity shall be kept, including a record of the number of guests staying per night, and in a form that can be made available for inspection by the Council at 24 hours notice. values and character, and the effects of the activity on the neighbourhood; b.
+Table 2 s for activities located in the Medium Density Residential and the High Density Residential Precinct Non-compliance status SH6 eastboundbus lane from SH6A to Hawthorne Drive and SH6 westbound bus lane from Hardware Lane to SH6A (part of NZUP package) Stalker Road northbound bus priority lane south of SH6 Commented [WW11]: Glenpanel Development Limited 49.5.34 Homestay 49.5.34.1 49.5.34.2 49.5.34.3 49.5.34.4 Shall not exceed 5 paying guests on a site per night Shall not generate any vehicle movements by heavy vehicles, coaches or buses to or from the site.
+The Council shall be notified in writing prior to the commencement of the Homestay Activity Up to date records of the Homestay Activity shall be kept, including a record of the number of guests staying per night, and in a form that can be made available for inspection by the Council at 24 hours notice.
+RD Discretion is restricted to: a.
+Residential amenity values and character, and the effects of the activity on the neighbourhood; b.
 The cumulative effect of the activity, when added to the effects of other activities occurring in the neighbourhood; c.
 The scale and frequency of the activity, including the number of nights per year; d.
 The management of noise, use of outdoor areas and rubbish and recycling; and e.
 The location and screening of any parking and access.
-49.5.35 Home Occ upation D 49.5.35.1 No more than 1 full time equivalent person from outside the household shall be employed in the home occupation activity.
-49.5.35.2 The maximum number of two-way vehicle trips shall be: a. heavy vehicles: none permitted; b. other vehicles: 10 per day.
-49.5.35.3 Maximum net floor area of 60m2.
-49.5.35.4 Activities and storage of materials shall be indoors.
-49.5.36 Minimum s ize of residential units in the High Density Residential Precinct D 49.5.36.1 30m2 for studio units 49.5.36.2 45m2 for one or more bedroom units
+49.5.35 Home Occu 49.5.35.1 49.5.35.2 49.5.35.3 49.5.35.3 Cupation No more than 1 full time equivalent person from outside the household shall be employed in the home occupation activity.
+The maximum number of two-way vehicle trips shall be: a. heavy vehicles: none permitted; b. other vehicles: 10 per day.
+Maximum net floor area of 60m 2 .
+Activities and storage of materials shall be indoors.
+D 49.5.36 Minimum si 49.5.36.1 49.5.36.2 size of residential units in the High Density Residential Precinct 30m2 for studio units 45m2 for one or more bedroom units D